Things You Do In The Office That Are Ruining Your Health

 "No one likes working in a toxic environment.
 However, some people who have been in one role for several years may be contributing to a poor work culture and not even realize it," says Brittany Ferri, MS, OTR/L, CCTP, an occupational therapist in Rochester, New York.

-The Remedy Rx: Spend time with positive coworkers and avoid gossiping about people you work with, says Ferri.
+The Rx: Spend time with positive coworkers and avoid gossiping about people you work with, says Ferri.
 When a work chat turns into complaining, steer the conversation toward positive ways to improve the office environment.

 Taking on Too Many Responsibilities